Dyson Gen5 Detect vs. V15 Detect

 Dyson is slowly replacing the trigger with a push-button switch.
 The first model with this feature I saw was the Omni-Glide, then the Micro 1.5KG and V12 Detect.

-This trend continues with the Gen5 Detect, with the red button above the screen.
-There’s no button to squeeze a trigger to use the vacuum, which was the case for the V15 Detect.
+This trend continues with the Gen5 Detect, featuring a red button located above the screen.
+There’s no button to trigger the vacuum, unlike the V15 Detect.

 4. Laser Brightness